”I enjoyed the quiet moments when all you could hear was pencils on paper. It was peaceful.

 What do we do?

-Partner Classes (formerly Writers in Communities) sends professional writers into diverse community settings to work alongside students of all ages, needs, interests and abilities for free.
-With an average ratio of 10 to 1, our writers-in-residence work closely with students to create dynamic writing projects that challenge, often reflecting their own lives, and build critical reading and writing skills in the process.
+Partner Classes (formerly Writers in Communities) sends professional writers and artists into diverse community settings to work alongside students of all ages, needs, interests and abilities for free.
+With an average ratio of 10 to 1, our teaching artists work closely with students to create dynamic writing projects that reflect their own lives, challenge them creatively, and build critical reading and writing skills.

 Who do we serve?

-WIC serves an estimated 1300 students each year with 75% of those being people of color.
-Our free writing workshops are offered at schools, senior centers, homeless shelters, and rehabilitation centers across the city, among other settings.
-50% of sites are public schools.
-50% of sites serve elementary school-aged children, 30% of sites serve teenagers, and 15% of sites serve adults.
+Partner Classes serves an estimated 1300 students each year through in-person workshops with 75% of those being people of color.
+Our free writing workshops are offered at libraries, schools, senior centers, prisons, and rehabilitation centers across the city, among other settings.
+70% of sites serve youth from grades K-12th.
+40% of sites serve elementary school-aged children, 30% of sites serve teenagers, and 30% of sites serve adults.

 Who are our writers?

-Partner Classes is set apart from similar arts programs thanks to the excellence of its faculty.
-All of our writers are accomplished creative professionals, many of whom have either a background or an interest in education and a passion for the written word.
+The Partner Classes program stands apart from similar arts programs thanks to the excellence of its faculty.
+All of our writers are accomplished creative professionals, all of whom have a background or interest in education and a passion for the written word.

 What kinds of writing do we teach?